ShaneCan/Bigraph-Pad-Capacity/README.md

 - **Verifiable resilience.** Recovery is formalised as `P=?[F<=t φ]` (return to normal within a deadline) and long-run service as `P=?[G<=t op(d)]` (demand `d` held throughout a horizon), both discharged by PRISM.
-- **Design-relevant findings.** Capacity is stand-limited rather than FATO-limited;
-  the slowest-to-repair resource governs recovery; and an extra stand pushes the "capacity cliff" outward, extending the horizon over which a service level can be guaranteed.

 ---